 Understanding Your Rights

-Money Damages May Be Awarded
+Money Damages You May Be Awarded

-Economic damages refer to your current out-of-pocket costs, as well as reasonably foreseeable future costs.
+Economy damages refer to your current out-of-pocket costs, as well as reasonably foreseeable future costs.
 Some examples of economic damages include medical expenses, lost wages, and property damage.

 Non-economic damages are funds awarded to victims to compensate for the intangible negative impact of their injuries.
 Some examples of non-economic damages include pain and suffering, emotional distress, and loss of enjoyment of life.
-Punitive damages are designed to punish the wrongdoer and deter others from engaging in similar actions.

 When Must You File Your Claim?